phalcon/documentation/docs/api/phalcon_cli.md

 public function handle( mixed $arguments = null );
 ```

-Handles routing information received from the rewrite engine
+Handles routing information received from the rewrite engine.

+When `arguments` is a string (or null), it is matched against the
+registered routes.
+When it is an array, matching is bypassed entirely:
+the array is treated as the already-resolved module/task/action/params,
+so `wasMatched()` stays false and `getMatchedRoute()` returns null even
+though routing succeeded.

 #### `setDefaultAction()` { #clirouterinterface-setdefaultaction }